AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

     Description: October salary
   ```

-The same validation rules as `add-expense` apply to amount, date, and description.
+The same validation rules as `add-expense` apply to amount, date, and description, including the restriction against future dates.
 - Categories must be any of the following (if not, an error message is presented to the user):
   - SALARY
   - SCHOLARSHIP